San Mateo AYSO

 Short-sided play allows each player more time to get his or her foot on the ball during the game.

-For divisions U10 and older, five or more players per team are required in order to play an official game.
+For division U10 a minimum of five players per team are required in order to play an official game and for divisions U12 and above, a minimum of 7 players are required in order to play an official game.
 Sportsmanship points are awarded for all games.
 No team will play short (fewer than the allotted number of players) if players are available on the sidelines.

 There are no goalkeepers in the U6 & U8 Divisions.
-In U10, players are limited to no more than 1/4 game as goalkeeper.
+In U10, players are limited to no more than ¼ game as goalkeeper.
+In U12, players are limited to no more than ½ game as goalkeeper.

 Divisions U6 and U8 are non-competitive and instructional in format and are played without standings.